 Chill Hours for Fruit Trees

-The other thing we can do is make sure that we are really diligent about is making good selections.
-Chill hours are hours below 45 degrees on average in a region.
+Chill hours are hours during the year where the temperature is generally below 45 degrees on average in a region.
 Select fruit trees that are within the chill hour range for your area.

 When to Transplant Trees